 Christmas at Walt Disney World Events and Shows

 There are loads of holiday events and parties in November and December.
 While Mickey’s Very Merry Christmas Party is a hard ticketed event that you have to pay for and will limit your Magic Kingdom evenings if you’re aren’t going to the party, everything else you’ll find in the parks is pretty much included in your admission ticket.
-Check out the list of events on the printable pdf at the bottom of this post.
+Check out the list of events for Christmas at Walt Disney in 2020.
 There are enough to fill your whole vacation and you won’t get to them all, so pick a few must do items and plan your days around them.

 Disney Holiday Merchandise at the Gift Shops